maria1sm/SisamonMarquezD01/README.md

 - **Folder Organization:** Widgets are organized into separate folders for better code structure and maintainability.
 - **Avoid Infinite Widget Trees:** Care has been taken to avoid creating an infinite tree of widgets.

+### Counter
+- The counter must start at zero.
+- It must not go below 0 (no negative numbers).
+- Create a blue background for the counter screen.
+- Both parts have to match the height of the screen measurements.

 ### Widgets Exploration

 Additional widgets not covered in class have been incorporated, and their usage has been researched on the [official Flutter documentation](https://docs.flutter.dev/):